Increasing Child Safety Using Simulation for Car Seat Design

-The impact force is applied at the 4 bolts at the base of the connector.
-There is a sliding contact between the adjustment bar (which is fixed) and the circular connector head.
+The impact force is applied to the 4 bolts at the base of the connector.
+There is sliding contact between the adjustment bar (which is fixed) and the circular connector head.
 A secondary rim has been added to the circular connector head to increase the rigidity and strength of the part.

 The greatest displacements are seen at the base of the connector where the forces are applied.
 These are, however, very small and do not introduce design concerns.

 The length adjustment rack is part of the base of the car seat and consists of a set of grooves into which steel teeth from the adjustment bar fit.
 Sliding occurs between the grooves and teeth when a force is applied.
 There are significant stresses at the locations of contact under the worst case loading conditions.